Come Fly with Me

 Albadraco tharmisensis, the earliest azhdarchid in the fossil record.

-icon of an image Albadraco tharmisensis by Connor Ashbridge is licensed under CC BY 4.0.
+Albadraco tharmisensis by Connor Ashbridge is licensed under CC BY 4.0.

 Illustration of three large Quetzalcoatlus northropi pterosaurs with long necks, beaked jaws, tall head crests, and folded wings walking through vegetation.
 One is holding a small prey animal in its beak.